Oral Health Program: Workforce

 Wisconsin Administrative Code for dental professionals

-Visit State of Wisconsin Department of Safety and Professional Services (DSPS) – Dentistry and Dental Hygiene for the Wisconsin Administrative Code on the practice of dentistry and dental hygiene.
+Visit State of Wisconsin Department of Safety and Professional Services (DSPS) – Dentistry, Dental Therapy, Dental Hygiene, and Expanded Function Dental Auxiliary for the Wisconsin Administrative Code on the practice of licensed dental professions.

-Scroll down and select Medicaid and BadgerCare Plus providers in Wisconsin to learn about being a Wisconsin Medicaid and BadgerCare Plus provider.
+Visit the Oral Health Program: Medicaid and BadgerCare Plus for Dental Providers webpage to learn about becoming a Wisconsin Medicaid and BadgerCare Plus provider.

 Dental hygienists must be licensed